 (6) In subsection (5) —

-“appropriate entry”, in respect of an assumed identity, means a written or electronic entry that, either alone or with other entries, is not inconsistent with the assumed identity being a real identity.
+appropriate entry, in respect of an assumed identity, means a written or electronic entry that, either alone or with other entries, is not inconsistent with the assumed identity being a real identity.

 [Section 105 inserted by No. 78 of 2003 s.
 17.]